j3soon/speech-to-windows-input/README.md

 ![](docs/images/demo-zh_TW.gif)

-> The latest version has much faster keyboard input speed than the GIFs above.

 Note: If your current input language is set to Chinese, you can select characters after performing speech recognition.

 ## Features: